'Playtime's over': Raymond winery operator accused of firing weapon in dispute with employee

-A woman operating Windcrest Winery has been arrested for terroristic threats and the use of a deadly weapon to commit a felony after she fired a handgun, according to Lancaster County Sheriff Terry Wagner.
+A woman operating Windcrest Winery has been arrested for terroristic threats after she fired a handgun, according to Lancaster County Sheriff Terry Wagner.

-Cynthia Koester, a 58-year-old woman, is leasing to own the winery at 3110 W. Branched Oak Road, he said, and hired a 43-year-old male employee to help manage the business.
+Cynthia Koester, 58, is leasing to own the winery at 3110 W. Branched Oak Road, he said, and hired a 43-year-old male employee to help manage the business.
 Both live on the property, which Wagner said the department has been called to multiple times this week to manage a dispute between the two.

-On Thursday at about 5 p.m., Koester texted the victim "playtime's over" before he heard a single gunshot, authorities said.
+At about 5 p.m.
+Thursday, Koester texted the man "playtime's over" before he heard a single gunshot, authorities said.

 When officers arrived, they confiscated a 38-caliber Smith and Wesson revolver with one spent round and five live rounds inside.